LoopKit/loopdocs/docs/operation/features/bolus.md

 ## Bolus

-This page was updated with information for Loop-dev which will soon be released as Loop 3.
+This page was updated with information for Loop 3.

 ### Loop 2 and 3 Differences